lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 ---

-Q: Which practices help make data findable? (select all)
+Q: Which practices help make data findable?
 - [x] Assigning persistent identifiers (PIDs) to datasets and versions.
 - [x] Maintaining searchable internal data catalogs.
 - [ ] Storing datasets with undocumented file names known only to their creators.